LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-6-kibwe.md

 Between session 1 and session 2.

-The party tells the council woman, and the council woman tells them to go to Eda Curse-Breaker The Tower Dungeon’s temple, the sun archive.
+The party tells the councilwoman, and the councilwoman tells them to go to Eda Curse-Breaker The Tower Dungeon’s temple, the sun archive.

 ## Session #2.